The 13 Best Brazilian Restaurants In NYCAll of our favorite spots for feijoada, churrasco, coxinhas, and more.

-If all-you-can-eat dining experiences make you think of breakfast buffets in Vegas, you might be hesitant to pay $69 for one in Hell’s Kitchen.
-But replace lukewarm pancakes with glistening ribeyes and bacon-wrapped filet mignon, and you’ll change your tune.
+If all-you-can-eat dining experiences remind you of breakfast buffets in Vegas, you might be hesitant to pay $79 for one in Hell’s Kitchen.
+But replace lukewarm pancakes with glistening ribeyes and bacon-wrapped filet mignons, and you’ll change your tune.
 For proof, head to Churrascaria Plataforma.
-Opt for the rodizio (all-you-can-eat), and the barrage of grilled meats will continue as long as you leave your coaster green-side-up.
-You’ll also have access to the salad and feijoada bars inside the stadium-sized restaurant, but make sure to save space for a couple rounds of the leg of lamb before you flip your coaster red-side-up.
-It’s salty and juicy, yet charred and incredibly gamey, and it’s the best thing here.
+Choose the all-you-can-eat rodizio, and a barrage of grilled meats will continue to land at your table as long as you leave your coaster green-side-up.
+You’ll also have access to the salad and feijoada bars inside this stadium-sized restaurant, but make sure to save space for a couple rounds of the leg of lamb before you flip your coaster to red.
+It’s salty, juicy, charred and gamey, and it’s the best thing here.

-In a Darth Vader paternity test-level surprise, the pão de queijo is not the thing to get at this all-day spot in Astoria.
+In an unexpected twist, the pão de queijo is not the unmissable dish at this all-day spot in Astoria.
 Instead, your focus should be on the burger.
-Since there are 15 burgers on the very long menu, we’ll specify that the X Brazil needs to be part of your order.
-Between multiple layers of juicy picanha, there are pieces of salty linguica and crispy bacon, as well as cheese, corn, and a fried egg.
-Split one, along with the massive, thick-shelled coxinha filled with cheese and chicken, at a table on the streetside patio out front.
+Since there are 15 burgers on the very long menu, we’ll specify that it’s the X Brazil that needs to be part of your order.
+Between multiple layers of juicy picanha, there are pieces of salty linguiça and crispy bacon, as well as cheese, corn, and a fried egg.
+Split one with a friend, along with the massive, thick-shelled coxinha filled with cheese and chicken, at a table on the streetside patio out front.

-All of the sugar and lime in the caipirinhas at Favela Grill in Astoria make it so you don’t really notice the heavy pours of cachaça.
-The cocktails are excellent, and worth the distinct possibility that you’ll be seeking out some Gatorade 12 hours later.
-No matter what you drink here, though, a few things need to be on your table, like carne seca covered in sauteed onions, and thick moqueca packed with big pieces of tender fish.
+All of the sugar and lime in the caipirinhas at Favela Grill make it so you don’t really notice the heavy pours of cachaça.
+The cocktails at this Astoria restaurant are excellent, and worth the distinct possibility that you’ll be seeking out some Gatorade about 12 hours later.
+No matter what you drink here, though, a few things need to be on your table: carne seca covered in sauteed onions, and thick moqueca packed with big pieces of tender fish.
 Come with a date, and choose your table based on the knowledge that the live bossa nova playing in the corner is quite loud.

-Fogo de Chão is an international chain where you’ll find a $25 shrimp cocktail served in a massive Midtown space that feels like the set from a Michael Bay-directed Oceans 14.
+Fogo de Chão is an international chain, where you’ll find a $28 shrimp cocktail served in a massive Midtown space that feels like the set from a Michael Bay-directed Oceans 14.
 Now that we’ve gotten that out of the way—you should go to Fogo de Chão.
-Specifically, you should go with people who really like meat, and everyone should do the $70 churrasco experience.
+Specifically, you should go with people who really like meat, and everyone should do the $75 churrasco experience.
 Once you sit down with a plate of feijoada and sides, round after round of filet mignon, pork and beef picanha, and a dozen other meats will arrive on spits ready to be sliced onto your plate, cooked to whatever doneness you prefer.